 This article describes how to configure and apply segmentation rules to your Tribes.
-This will allow you to track and measure audience-specific activity and performance, so you can make informed decisions on campaigns or experiment with UX changes on select groups.
+This allows you to track and measure audience-specific activity and performance, so you can make informed decisions on campaigns or experiment with UX changes for specific groups.

 How do I access the Tribes page?

 To access the Tribes page, sign in to your mtribes account and open the Space you want to work in.
 Next, open the Tribes page using the vertical navigation on the left-hand side of the screen.
 Select a Tribe card and click to open the details page.
 This is where your Tribe metrics and insights will appear after integration.

 When you open the Tribe details page, you’ll see three primary selector menus.
 These dropdown menus contain a broad range of parameters for you to apply as filters.
 A maximum of ten parameter filters can be applied to each Tribe.